theonethread/falkor-bundler/readme.md

 ### **Required Shared Module Structure**

-It is possible to internally share modules between binaries and your library, in this case the shared module will not get compiled into both your projects' output, but it will have to be compiled separately.
+It is possible to internally share modules between binaries and your library, in this case the shared module will not get compiled into both your projects' artifacts, but it will have to be handled separately.
 For internally shared modules `package.json` **must**:

 - Have a `shared` entry that is:
   - Either a single string input location
   - Or an array of string input locations

-It is advised not to over-complicate these setups, one should consider the whole dependency tree of all projects when doing so.
+> _It is advised not to over-complicate these setups, one should consider the whole dependency tree of all projects when doing so._
+>
 > _For a complex setup using this technique you can check out the `falkor-auth-server` project on [GitHub](https://github.com/theonethread/falkor-auth-server "Visit")._

 ### **TypeScript Configuration**